Professional Bed Bug Heat Treatment Equipment

 What type of bed bug heat system is best for me?

 The first decision that you face is the type of heat source your system will use.
 The choice is broadly between fuel-based systems which burn propane or diesel fuel to directly produce heat, or electrical systems which use generators or building power to convert electricity into heat.
 Generally speaking, fuel-based systems offer more power in terms of BTUs than electrical systems, which translates into quicker heatup when the system is turned on.
-The downside of that power is that it not infrequently damages property, is often difficult to control and distribute heat evenly, is overkill for small treatments like dorms or hotels, and always requires complicated, time-consuming setup and breakdown, which diminishes or eliminates the advantage of quick heatup.
+The downside of all that power is that if not carefully monitored can damage property, is often difficult to control and distribute heat evenly, is overkill for small treatments like dorms or hotels, and always requires complicated, time-consuming setup and breakdown, which offsets the advantage of quick heatup.
 Electrical heat systems are typically less powerful in terms of BTUs, which means they heat up more slowly; but that slower heatup is offset by quicker, simpler setup and breakdown, and that operation is more reliably controlled, which prevents property damage and better distributes heat for more effective treatment.

 Heater power is the other primary consideration when evaluating an electrical system.
 Underpowered systems mean that heatup will waste valuable time.
 On the other hand, overpowered systems are overkill for small jobs and can make it difficult to evenly distribute heat through multi-room sites, often resulting in ineffective treatments.
 To further complicate things, some manufacturers rate the power of their equipment based on generator size rather than the power of their heaters.
 Clearly rated, multi-heater systems solve these challenges.

 PestPro Thermal Systems offers durable, professional grade equipment to kill bed bugs, with systems which are rated from 10 to 90 kilowatts.
-Our systems operate at their full, rated power , are lighter and easier to use than competitive units, and are available in convenient 208 or 240 voltage.
+Our systems operate at their full, rated power, are lighter and easier to use than competitive units, can be repaired by you, and are available in convenient 240v, 208v or 460v 3-phase models.